microsoft/BotBuilder-Samples/samples/java_springboot/18.bot-authentication/README.md

 The sample uses the bot authentication capabilities in [Azure Bot Service](https://docs.botframework.com), providing features to make it easier to develop a bot that authenticates users to various identity providers such as Azure AD (Azure Active Directory), GitHub, Uber, etc.

 NOTE: Microsoft Teams currently differs slightly in the way auth is integrated with the bot.
-Refer to sample 46.teams-auth.
+[Refer to sample](https://github.com/OfficeDev/Microsoft-Teams-Samples/tree/main/samples/bot-teams-authentication/java).

 This sample is a Spring Boot app and uses the Azure CLI and azure-webapp Maven plugin to deploy to Azure.